ericm426/Football-Match-Predictor/README.md

 # football match predictor
-Using APIs, datascrapin, and statistical analysis + ML
+Using APIs, datascraping, and statistical analysis + ML